Azure/aks-engine/examples/networkpolicy/README.md

 ## Calico

-The kubernetes-calico deployment template enables Calico networking and policies for the ACS-engine cluster via `"networkPolicy": "calico"` being present inside the `kubernetesConfig`.
+The kubernetes-calico deployment template enables Calico networking and policies for the AKS Engine cluster via `"networkPolicy": "calico"` being present inside the `kubernetesConfig`.

 ```json
   "properties": {